Who can apply for British citizenship?

 How do you apply to become a British citizen?

-What happens after submitting an application for British citizenship?
+What happens after you apply for British citizenship?

-The Home Office may request further information to support the application or ask for an interview.
+The Home Office may request additional information to support your application or ask for an interview.

 A ceremony fee will be included in your application fee.
-You may need to pay more for a private ceremony - check the cost with your local authority.
+You may elect to pay more for a private ceremony.

 How can citizenship be obtained for a child?

-Parents of children under 18 can apply for British citizenship on behalf of their child using Form MN1.
-This generally involves registration rather than naturalisation and may be required if the child was born or adopted abroad.
+A parent of a child under 18 can apply for British citizenship on behalf of the child.
+Getting citizenship for a child generally involves registration rather than naturalisation.
+Registration may be required if the child was born or adopted from abroad or if they were born in the UK before their parent(s) obtained ILR.
 Children do not need to pass the Life in the UK Test.